elyrank/spring-boot-tutorial/README.md

 ```

 The actuator provides production ready features to help you monitor and manage your application
-for example, try running the following resources : /metrics /health /mappings /beans
+for example, try running the following resources : http://localhost:8090/metrics http://localhost:8090/health http://localhost:8090/mappings http://localhost:8090/beans
-all this data that is also available via JMX
+all this data is also available via JMX

 # step 3
 websocket